sush-il/Anime-Shop/README.md

 # Anime-Shop
+<p> A simple GUI shopping application for anime merchndise.
+It uses python and tkinter </p>

 <p> # "main.py" is the main file which is run first containing all the design elements of the program. <br>
 # All other files including the "res" folder is required to run the program <br> </p>